1sAndZeros/1sAndZeros/README.md

 # My Hobbies:

+ * 💻 Coding - A hobby as well as a career
  * 🌍 Travelling - Love experiencing new cultures in all corners of the globe
  * 🏎️ Formula 1 - Massive fan of Lewis Hamilton.
  * 🔭 Film and TV - Prison Break was my first love.